 Every semester, you must seek permission to join or continue in Enterprise.
 Use the Approval / Waiver form for permission to enroll (select “Special Approval”) and then go to see the right Enterprise advisor:

 BMSE – Blue Marble Security – Dr. Glen Archer, EERC 629

 WCE – Wireless Communication – Mr. Kit Cischke, EERC 520

 RSE – Robotic Systems – Dr. Jeremy Bos, EERC 623

 AE – Aerospace – Dr. Brad King, AE registration instructions, MEEM 1014

-For ABET accreditation standards, join an enterprise at Tech that will provide you with an appropriate project work and responsibilities to meet design standards throughout ENT4950 and ENT4960:
+For ABET accreditation standards, join an Enterprise that will provide you with an appropriate project work and responsibilities to meet design standards throughout ENT4950 and ENT4960:

 - If you to take a semester off to co-op or study abroad, do it before you take ENT4950.